Today you are going to learn how to last longer in bed, get harder erections and get rid of premature ejaculation.

 If you have strong muscles in this area you will also have increased movement and flexibility, which will help you improve and vary your thrusting techniques.

-a) Lie on your back with your knees bent and your feet flat on the floor.
+Lie on your back with your knees bent and your feet flat on the floor.

 Take a deep breath and simultaneously flex your abs and buttocks and lift your pelvis up with your spine straight.
 Your upper body down to your knees should be flat like a table top.

 Hold in this position with your abdomen firm and sucked in for 10 seconds, breathing deeply all the while.

-d) Slowly release down as you exhale out.
+Slowly release down as you exhale out.

-e) Take a brief rest and repeat.
+Take a brief rest and repeat.

-f) Do one set of 10 repetitions every other day.
+Do one set of 10 repetitions every other day.

 Stretching your groin will help increase your flexibility, especially when it comes to certain sexual positions.

 Doing this kind of stretching can make certain positions much easier and more comfortable and it may even help you to be able to do positions that you weren’t able to do before.

 - Pull your legs in and position them in front of you so that the soles of your feet are pressed together.
 Your legs will make a diamond shape.

+- Let your knees drop to the floor until you begin to feel a stretch and pull in your groin muscles.
+Don’t force this stretch.
+Go down as far as you can without feeling pain.
 Men aren’t often very flexible in this area, so a little pressure usually does the trick.
 Overstretching this area can cause painful tearing so be careful not to overdo it.

-c) Hold this position for 20 to 30 seconds.
+- Hold this position for 20 to 30 seconds.
 When completed, use your hands to help guide your legs back together.

-d) You can practice this stretch several times every day.
+- You can practice this stretch several times every day.
 For added intensity you can do the same stretch lying down on your back instead of sitting.

 Having strong abdominal muscles will help you with endurance and thrusting power in the bedroom.

 This particular type of crunch will target the exact muscle group that you want for longer, better sexual performance.

-body.
-Reverse crunches are like regular crunches, but you are lifting up your legs and butt instead of your head and shoulders.
+- Reverse crunches are like regular crunches, but you are lifting up your legs and butt instead of your head and shoulders.

-b) Roll your pelvis forward, lifting your butt and hips off the floor.
-Hold for a few seconds and release.
+- Roll your pelvis forward, lifting your butt and hips off the floor.

-c) Do three sets of 15 to 20 reverse crunches 4 times a week to get optimal results.
+- Do three sets of 15 to 20 reverse crunches 4 times a week to get optimal results.

-4. Lunges - Lunges work important muscles in the legs, hips, and buttocks that are key to many different sexual positions.
+Lunges work important muscles in the legs, hips, and buttocks that are key to many different sexual positions.

 Building up these muscles will greatly help to improve your technique and stamina in the bedroom.

-a) Stand with your feet hip-width apart and step forward with a straight back.
+Stand with your feet hip-width apart and step forward with a straight back.

 Push back into a standing position and repeat with the opposite leg to complete one repetition.

 Do three sets of 8 to 12 repetitions 4 times per week.

 You can get your cardio any way that you like, but it’s extremely important to your sexual health and stamina.

 Are certain positions impossible because you just can’t keep up your stamina for more than a few minutes?

 If that’s the case, then you definitely need to start doing a cardio workout to help improve your stamina.
 You can walk, jog,